Change the heading to Children with Special Education Needs

-The school provides a number of interventions for children with additional needs.
+The school provides a number of interventions for children with additional learning and behaviour needs.
 Referrals are made through the Special Education Needs Co-ordinator (SENCo), Mrs. Kerry Maxwell.

-Whilst some additional programmes and external supports are provided, our preferred approach is to utilise Learning Support staff and the Classroom Teacher to provide differentiated learning experiences that cater for SWAN’s within the classroom environment.
-However, some interventions are best applied outside of the general classroom environment.
+Whilst some additional programmes and external supports are provided, our preferred approach is to utilise Learning Support Staff and the classroom teacher to provide differentiated learning experiences that cater for all children within the classroom including those with unique and different needs: However, some interventions are best applied outside of the general classroom environment.
 If your child has additional needs we look forward to discussing their needs and how we can cater for these at KKPS.

 Children with Special Abilities

-Our programmes catering for exceptional abilities recognise that children may either demonstrate high performance, or show potential for high performance.
+Our programmes are differentiated for the individual needs of all children, Programmes catering for exceptional abilities recognise that children may either demonstrate high performance, or show potential for high performance.

-The focus of our special ability programme is based around the need to provide differentiated curriculum opportunities that both extend and enrich the learning of these children in a variety of ways.
-These include:
+The focus of special ability programmes is based around the need to provide differentiated curriculum opportunities that both extend and enrich the learning of these children in a variety of ways.
+Much of this is within a classroom environment however we do offer special programmes and opportunities to extend children in a range of areas.
+Some of these are listed below:

 - School Leaders